mickekring/Self-Watering-Empire-Pot/README.md

 - [x] Send logs to a web server via SFTP and serve graph charts
 - [x] Relay - Control water pump
 - [ ] Camera - It would be cool if I could hook up a camera and use it to take a snap now and again, which will be sent to a web server
-- [ ] Design and build casings and pots using 3D-software and printing - I'm designing it by using modules.
+- [x] Design and build casings and pots using 3D-software and printing - I'm designing it by using modules.
 A pot module, speaker/light module, water tank and so on.
 - [x] Design and solder some simple circuit boards - Must learn to solder
-- [ ] Send warnings and status via e-mail or sms or slack or...
+- [x] ~~Send warnings and status via e-mail or sms or slack or...~~ It will be communicating via SMS and Twitter.
 - [x] Twitter - The pot should be able to tweet.
 It's twitter account is @empireplantbot
 - [x] Fail safes - Make sure that the core functions keeps running and logging is done locally only if eg internet goes down
 - [ ] Network messaging - Merge this project with earlier project and make the two RPi's talk to each other
 - [x] Glue gun - Glue the s--t out of everything

 ## Updates
+* __01 jan 2018 - SMS and more Twitter__<br />
+The program can now accept commands via Twitter, from users who are entrusted.
+It will be one of the main forms of interactions with the program.
+It can now send SMS.
 * __29 dec 2017 - Twitter capabilities__<br />
 The program is now able to tweet, using Tweepy within Python.
 A function is setup and it's tweeting whatever is stored in the variable tweetMessage.
 * __29 dec 2017 - Initial upload__<br />